* This is the Professional Version. *

 Hemolysis of donor or recipient RBCs (usually the former) during or after transfusion can result from ABO/Rh incompatibility, plasma antibodies, or hemolyzed or fragile RBCs (eg, by overwarming stored blood or contact with hypotonic IV solutions).
 Hemolysis is most common and most severe when incompatible donor RBCs are hemolyzed by antibodies in the recipient’s plasma.
 Hemolytic reactions may be acute (within 24 h) or delayed (from 1 to 14 days).

 Hemolysis is intravascular, causing hemoglobinuria with varying degrees of acute renal failure and possibly disseminated intravascular coagulation (DIC).
 The severity of AHTR depends on the degree of incompatibility, the amount of blood given, the rate of administration, and the integrity of the kidneys, liver, and heart.
-An acute phase usually develops within 1 h of initiation of transfusion, but it may occur later during the transfusion or immediately afterward.
+An acute phase usually develops within 1 h of initiation of transfusion, but it may occur late during the transfusion or immediately afterward.
 Onset is usually abrupt.
 The patient may complain of discomfort and anxiety.
 Dyspnea, fever, chills, facial flushing, and severe pain may occur, especially in the lumbar area.
-Shock may develop, causing a rapid, feeble pulse; cold, clammy skin; low BP; and nausea and vomiting.
+Shock may develop, causing a rapid, feeble pulse; cold, clammy skin; low blood pressure; and nausea and vomiting.
 Jaundice may follow acute hemolysis.

 If AHTR occurs while the patient is under general anesthesia, the only symptom may be hypotension, uncontrollable bleeding from incision sites and mucous membranes caused by an associated DIC, or dark urine that reflects hemoglobinuria.